johanvandegriff/multibot/README.md

+Note: this readme is out of date and will be updated when the bot is done.
+TODO

 # twitch-nickname-bot
 This is a twitch bot that allows chat members to set a nickname, then it will greet them using that nickname, and the bot will reply when mentioned or replied to.